ucdavisdatalab/workshop_nlp_reader/_sources/chapters/82_using_llms.md

   some other kind of paired data)
 + Send every document in your corpus to this model to create an embedding for it
-+ When you'd like to search/summarize these documents, use that same document to create an embedding for a search string/prompt.
++ When you'd like to search/summarize these documents, use that same model to create an embedding for a search string/prompt.
 Then, return the k-most similar documents for that new embedding
 + Interpolate document text into your search string/prompt and then send that to a generative model, which will summarize the results